 03. Become an expert in typography

-A motion graphics artist should have a strong understanding of typography.
+A motion graphics artist should have a strong understanding of typography and typography terms (opens in new tab).
 Type is widely used as a form across motion graphics, and in some cases it may be that this is all that’s used to convey the product to the audience.
 So it’s important to understand what the audience will engage with, ensuring that the graphic stays with them.
-Thankfully, there are plenty of typography tutorials to help you get started.
+Thankfully, there are plenty of typography tutorials (opens in new tab) to help you get started.

 04. Experiment with 3D